Help for Online Gambling Addiction

 The internet does make gambling more accessible, but it doesn't mean you are helpless in the fight against addiction.
 You can send an e-mail to any online casino and ask to be excluded from for life.
 You'll be unable to sign up for an account or deposit money at that site.

 Remember that in the end, the choice to quit gambling is yours.
 It may not be easy, but people do recover from problem gambling and gambling addiction.
 There are resources and people out there that can help fight gambling addiction.
 If it applies to you, visit any of the links above to get started today.

 Gambling Is a Form of Entertainment

 Poker and sports betting can be beaten by some people, but the vast majority of people lose money in both pursuits.
-Even if you take poker or sports betting seriously, it is important that you set strict spending limits.
+Even if you take poker or sports betting seriously, it's important that you set strict spending limits.
 Even the best poker players go on losing streaks due to random variance.

 Don't continue playing after you have spent your entertainment money for the month.
 It doesn't matter if you have the best strategy in the world, there's never a guarantee.
 Keep your gambling habits healthy and your budget in check.
 Trust me, the casino won't be going anywhere any time soon.
 It will still be there when you return next month, next year, or in ten years.